Fresh Tulsi Tea aka Holy Basil, will help you to find your inner peace and balance.

 Besides, you can decide to make this tea by including more ingredients to prepare a detox tea, just the way I did here with the herbal tea mixture.

-There are countless basil varieties in this world, holy basil/tulsi is just another one.
+There are countless basil varieties of this world, holy basil/tulsi is just another one.

 There are about 4 Tulsi varieties out there.